AlIfran64/Food-Share-Site-Client/README.md

-# ShareBite - A Food Sharing Website
+# ShareBite - A Food Sharing Websit

 **ShareBite** is a community-driven food sharing platform that enables individuals and organizations to share excess food with those in need.
 The goal is to reduce food waste, promote sustainability, and build a bridge between donors and receivers through a user-friendly web interface.